6th Annual Plein-air Painting Retreat

 NOTE: Artists are responsible for bringing all their own supplies, easels, chair – whatever you require.
 Keep in mind being plein-air sites, walking will be required and artist will be responsible for carrying their own materials/supplies.

-Upon registration deposit of $250 required (non-refundable unless minimum # is not met); balance due 8 weeks prior to course date.
+Upon registration deposit of $350 required (non-refundable unless minimum # is not met); balance June 15, 2026.

 Painting Opportunities: